```liquid {% seo %} ```

 According to Conole et al., Kalz & Specht and Scanlon & Taylor, the research focus of TEL has led to interdisciplinary perspectives integrating theories and methods (Conole et al., 2010), (Kalz & Specht, 2014), (Scanlon & Taylor, 2016).
 Pammer-Schindler et al. describes TEL research as an intersection of Learning Sciences, Educational Psychology, and Computer Science, investigating interventions based on digital technologies in education and training settings (Pammer-Schindler et al., 2020).

-TEL as a field of study and research
+TEL as a field of research

 The term TEL has not only been used to describe a research domain, it has also been the foundation for a number of higher education study programs (Orey & Branch, 2017).
 This landscape has been characterized as continuously changing (Dennen & Spector, 2007), (Spector, 2015).
 A systematic analysis of master study programs in TEL found that their curricula rely on subjects of educational sciences and management of TEL in an organization, while the share of technological subjects is relatively small (Fominykh et al., 2022).